Rankings.io Logo Manticore Blue

 How Do Law Firms Benefit from Great Comms Culture?

-The purpose of establishing exceptional communication with clients is essentially client satisfaction.
+The purpose of establishing effective communication skills with clients is essentially client satisfaction.
 Here is what Esteban Kolsky, the Principal and Founder of ThinkJar; a think-tank specializing in customer approach.

 "72% of customers will share a positive experience with 6 or more people.
 On the other hand, if a customer is not happy, 13% of them will share their experience with 15 or even more.
 And the rest... they just leave" — Esteban Kolsky